-Have another cup!
-5 surprising health benefits of coffee
+It's National Coffee Day!
+Here are 8 surprising health benefits of a cup of java

 The studies are strong and most of them show the more you drink, the longer you live.
 It doesn’t always matter if the coffee was full strength or decaf.
 For example, one study showed men who drank six or more cups of coffee a day had a 10 percent lower risk of death and women who drank the same amount had a 15 percent reduction.
 Authors noted that many other studies showed inverse associations between coffee consumption and diabetes, stroke and death due to inflammatory diseases.

-World Health Organization Report Says Coffee May Lower Risk of CancerPlay Video - 1:33

-World Health Organization Report Says Coffee May Lower Risk of CancerPlay Video - 1:33
+World Health Organization Report Says Coffee May Lower Risk of CancerJune 15, 201601:33

-A study just published in the journal Nature found compounds in caffeine help to produce an enzyme associated with a reduced risk of dementia.
+A study recently published in the journal Nature found compounds in caffeine help to produce an enzyme associated with a reduced risk of dementia.
 Other studies have shown similar results.
 A 2016 study of over 6,000 women aged 65 and older showed a 36 percent reduction of incident dementia, or new cases of the disease, among those who had two to three cups of coffee per day.

 Yes, it’s true.
 One study found men who drank two to three cups daily were 42 percent less likely to report erectile dysfunction.
 This observation was consistent in men who were overweight, obese or hypertensive.
 However, researchers did not see a decrease in men with diabetes.
 It’s believed caffeine created a pharmacological impact that resulted in increased penile blood flow.